Yesterland

 Tuck and Roll’s Drive ’Em Buggies opened at Disney’s California Adventure (now Disney California Adventure) on October 7, 2002.
 It was one of four rides and a water play area that comprised Flik’s Fun Fair, based on the Disney-Pixar animated feature a bug’s life (1998).

-When Flik’s Fun Fair opened, the Internet was rife with complaints about the “off-the-shelf rides,” but it was not a fair criticism.
+When Flik’s Fun Fair opened, the internet was rife with complaints about the “off-the-shelf rides,” but it was not a fair criticism.
 Although the mechanisms were manufactured by established ride manufacturers, the many clever details were unique to Disney-Pixar.

 Tuck and Roll’s Drive ’Em Buggies at Disney California Adventure